ejpring/docker-centos-streams/centos7-streams42-dev/README.md

 ### optionally install KDE desktop

-If you prefer to use the KDE desktop instead of Xfce, you can install it in the container by entering this command in a Linux Terminal window at a command prompt:
+If you prefer to use the KDE desktop instead of Xfce, you can install it in the container by executing this command in a Linux Terminal window at a command prompt:

     sudo yum group install kde